Motorcycle Accidents on the Rise in Arizona

 Bikers have an extreme disadvantage when it comes to protecting themselves from injuries in an accident.
-Besides wearing a helmet and jacket, there is very little that a motorcycle rider can do to help protect themselves from accident-related injuries.
+Besides wearing a helmet and jacket, there is very little that motorcycle riders can do to help protect themselves from accident-related injuries.
 This is why it is so common for riders to be killed in an accident.
 Their bodies are left open to a world of catastrophe that can be life-threatening and devasting.

 In order to gain some type of protection, there is a variety of motorcycle safety gear you can purchase to help try and limit accident-related injuries.
 Some gear that can be quite beneficial for protection is leather gear, helmets, steel toe boots, and skid pads.
 Although this gear will not help you avoid motorcycle accident injuries altogether, it can surely help decrease the chances of more severe injuries.

 Motorcycle Accident Statistics in Arizona